Are You Leaving Money on the Table?

 Owners of these flow through entities that previously opted not to explore their R&D eligibility due to the AMT, have new incentive to check with their tax advisers to determine if they may avail themselves of the credit.

 Start-up companies which are considered qualified small businesses ("QSB") can elect to utilize the R&D credit to reduce the FICA portion of employer payroll liability.
 This is a huge development for start-up businesses that may have a history of losses and no income tax liability.
-An annual election can be made to take for up to a $250,000 credit against the employer's portion of Social Security ("FICA") for five years, essentially making the credit refundable.
-For these purposes, a QSB is defined as an entity which is less than five years old with less than $5 million of gross receipts in each of the preceding five years.
+An annual election can be made to take up to a $250,000 credit against the employer's portion of Social Security ("FICA") for five years, essentially making the credit refundable.
+For these purposes, a QSB is defined as an entity which has less than $5 million of gross receipts for the taxable year and did not have gross receipts for any taxable year before the five taxable year period ending with the taxable year.
 The payroll tax deduction against which the credit is taken still qualifies as a deductible business expense.

 This is a pro-taxpayer provision.
 Most start-up companies are small and do not generate income during their early years, but most do have employees, thus subjecting them to entity-level FICA that can now be offset by the credit.